darasiemi/data_engineering_credit_fraud_project/setup.md

 - Repartition the data
 - Sort the data in each partition by the `tranc_timestamp`
 - Generate a table which is written to bigquery

+A Dataproc cluster is created in the same region as the GCS data and the bigquery table.
+A temporary bucket is created when the cluster is launched.
+This bucket should be updated in the `spark_gcs_bigquery.py` code.
+The service account should also have access to storage administration and dataprocs.

 For steps on how to move the driver code to GCS, and submit the Dataproc Spark job, see [here](cloud.md)